rwblokzijl/Msc-thesis-EuroToken/thesis.md

 designing EuroToken as a digital, peer-to-peer, programmable payment system.
 We achieve **cash-like features** with direct and off-line transferability without the need for intermediary parties.
-EuroToken provides the ECB with a new set of **monetary policy options** by having the Central Bank controlling the creation and destruction of EuroTokens.
+EuroToken provides the ECB with a new set of **monetary policy options** by having the Central Bank controlling the tokenisation and de-tokenisation of EuroTokens.
 The off-line transaction capacity could be extended to make EuroToken a **disaster proof** payment system.
 With backing during deployment of the ECB, EuroToken could become the standardised digital currency of Europe allowing **international** with ease.
 The rest of the